Geoscience

 Geosciences Courses

-Notes: satisfies lab science requirement at most universities; weekly laboratories required.
+Notes: satisfies lab science requirement at most universities.

 Satisfies: a BACR for natural sciences.

-This course explores the interactions between human beings and their geological environment.
-The earth is a dynamic planet affected by sudden, violent events such as volcanic eruptions, earthquakes and floods, as well as by slower processes operating over long time spans that create, move, and destroy continents and oceans.
-Other topics include study of energy, mineral and water resources and their importance to modern society.
-Topics are presented at a level intended for nonscience majors.
+Explores the interactions between human beings and their geological environment.
+The earth is a dynamic planet affected by sudden, violent events such as volcanic eruptions, earthquakes, and floods, as well as by slower processes operating over long time spans that create, move, and destroy continents and oceans.
+Topics include study of energy, mineral, and water resources and their importance to modern society.
+Presented at a level intended for nonscience majors.
+Companion course to GEOS 100L.

 GEOS 113.
 THE EARTH'S CLIMATE AND WEATHER.
 5 Credits.